syntax53/Nightmare-Redux/README.md

 v1.7.2 (??/??/2016)
 ------------------------------------------
 -UP: Added spells resist type field to MME export for future MME enhancement
--UP: Added tooltip to TypeOfResists field on spell editor
+-UP: Changed drop down spell editor's "Type of Resist" to what I believe they actually mean
 -UP: Added logging of the second universal modifier's only if option when chosen
 -FIX: Universal modifier reported that it would set the directive to "0" when setting something to "= ##" (only the message was wrong, not the action)
+-FIX: Fix for MME export erroring out when having a large number of database records

 v1.7.1 (4/2/2016)
 ------------------------------------------